issp-center-dev/DCore/doc/tutorial/srvo3_respack/respack.rst

 Wannierization
 --------------

-Perform non-scf calculation for generating Bloch orbitals that are used in the wannierization.
+Next, we perform non-scf calculation for generating Bloch orbitals that are used in the wannierization.

 :download:`nscf_respack.in <nscf_respack.in>`